deomsh/MKFATIMG.G4B/README.txt

 Copy ram-disk afterwards to image file (see 'Use 4' above)

 History
+V0.5:
+Switch '/Y' to supress Make/ Overwrite dialogs (use with /Q: silent overwrite file too)
+BUGFIX: if ATTRIBFT.lll/ FATLFN.LLL is missing working again for 8.3 Short File names

 V0.4:
 Long File Names supported if Libraries are present Switch '/ROOTENTR:n' with predefined floppies too (switch '/F:floppysize')